A framework to measure the robustness of programs in the unpredictable environment: The model

 where $g$ is the gravitational constant, and $a_{12},a_{23}$ are the loss coefficients of the respective pipes.
 These coefficients are represented as time dependent functions since they depend on the geometry of the pipes and on the water level in the tanks.
 In our experiments, we use the approximation $g = 9.81$, and the following values for the aforementioned coefficients: \begin{enumerate*}[(i)] \item $a = 0.5$, \item $a_{12} = 0.75$, \item $a_{23} = 0.75$. \end{enumerate*} \scalebox{0.85}{$\LHD$} \end{exa}

 We now proceed to formally introduce the three components of our systems and their interaction.

-\subsection{Modelling the \dataspace.}
+\subsection{Modelling the \dataspace}

-We define the \dataspace{} by means of a \emph{finite} set of \emph{variables} $\mathrm{Var}$ representing:\ \begin{enumerate*}[i)] \item \emph{environmental conditions}, such as pressure, temperature, humidity, etc., \item \emph{values perceived by sensors}, which depend on the value of environmental conditions and are unavoidably affected by imprecision and approximations introduced by sensors, and \item \emph{state of actuators}, which are usually elements in a discrete domain, like $\{\mathit{on},\mathit{off}\}$. \end{enumerate*} For each $x \in \mathrm{Var}$ we assume a measurable space $(\D_x,\borel_x)$, with $\D_x \subseteq \real$ the domain of $x$ and $\borel_x$ the Borel $\sigma$-algebra on $\D_x$.
+We define the \dataspace{} by means of a \emph{finite} set of \emph{variables} $\mathrm{Var}$ representing: \begin{enumerate*}[(i)] \item \emph{environmental conditions}, such as pressure, temperature, humidity, etc., \item \emph{values perceived by sensors}, which depend on the value of environmental conditions and are unavoidably affected by imprecision and approximations introduced by sensors, and \item \emph{state of actuators}, which are usually elements in a discrete domain, like $\{\mathit{on},\mathit{off}\}$ (which can be easily mapped to reals as, e.g., $\{0,1\}$). \end{enumerate*} For each $x \in \mathrm{Var}$ we assume a measurable space $(\D_x,\borel_x)$, with $\D_x \subseteq \real$ the domain of $x$ and $\borel_x$ the Borel $\sigma$-algebra on $\D_x$.
 Without loosing generality, we can assume that each domain $\D_x$ is either a \emph{finite set} or a \emph{compact} subset of $\real$.
 In particular, this means that each $\D_x$ is a Polish space.

 As $\Var$ is a finite set, we can always assume it to be ordered, namely $\Var=\{x_1,\dots,x_{n}\}$ for a suitable $n \in \nats$.

 \begin{defi} [\Dataspace] We define the \emph{\dataspace{}} over $\mathrm{Var}$, notation $\D_{\Var}$, as the Cartesian product of the variables domains, namely $\D_{\Var} = \bigtimes_{i = 1}^n \D_{x_i}$.
 Then, as a $\sigma$-algebra on $\D_\Var$ we consider the the product $\sigma$-algebra $\borel_{\D_\Var} = \bigotimes_{i=1}^n \borel_{x_i}$. \end{defi}